sk-ali-hussain/Pomodoro-Timer/README.md

 ## Live Demo

-You can view a live demo of the clock here: [Digital Flip Clock Demo](https://sk-ali-hussain.github.io/Flip-Clock/)
+You can view a live demo of the clock here: [Pomodoro Timer Demo](https://sk-ali-hussain.github.io/Pomodoro-Timer/)

 ## Features